SiliconLabs/circuitpython_applications/README.md

 ## Project structure

-* **bin**
+* **device_root**
-  * The bin folder contains binary files required by the project. (e.g.: fonts, pictures)
+  * This folder contains all of the required files to run the project.
+The files and folders should be copied into the root folder of the device.
   * **lib**
     * The lib folder contains precompiled libraries provided by Adafruit, this folder provides the application logic related files too.
 These libraries and files are required to run the project.
-* **src**
-  * The src folder provides the code.py named file, this file is the entry point of the example project.

-The files from the src and bin folders should be copied into the root of the target board's file system.
+Ensure that the files and folders from the device_root folder are copied into the root of the target board's file system.

-Libraries and other application modules should be copied from the lib folder into the lib named folder on the target board.

 ## Documentation ##